-- The minimum speed for FCW activation is 1 mph (2 km/h). - The FCW alerts may be triggered on objects other than vehicles such as guard rails or sign posts based on the course prediction.
+- The minimum speed for FCW activation is 3 mph (5 km/h). - The FCW alerts may be triggered on objects other than vehicles such as guard rails or sign posts based on the course prediction.
 This is expected and is a part of normal FCW activation and functionality. - It is unsafe to test the FCW system.
 To prevent such misuse of the system, after four Active Braking events within a key cycle, the Active Braking portion of FCW will be deactivated until the next key cycle.

-The FCW system is intended for on-road use only.
-If the vehicle is taken off-road, the FCW system should be deactivated to prevent unnecessary warnings to the surroundings.
+- The FCW system is intended for on-road use only.
+If the vehicle is taken off-road, the FCW system should be deactivated to prevent unnecessary warnings to the surroundings. - FCW may not react to irrelevant objects such as overhead objects, ground reflections, objects not in the path of the vehicle, stationary objects that are far away, oncoming traffic, or leading vehicles with the same or higher rate of speed. - FCW will be disables like ACC, with the unavailable screens.